Reclaiming Black Spaces

 “When you are planning the museum, I beg of you, please, please don’t forget them [Black New Yorkers].
 Their spirits walk those halls, and their bones lay in the earth there, and we remember them.” –Gina Manuel, descendant of George Downing, 19th Century Black Restauranteur

-Where did Black New Yorkers past make their homes in Lower Manhattan?
+Where did Black New Yorkers in the past make their homes in Lower Manhattan?

 The Tenement Museum’s newest initiative, Reclaiming Black Spaces, explores this question as we expand the stories we tell.
 Through a virtual tour, a walking tour, and eventually, a permanent apartment exhibit, we’ll highlight stories of how Black and African Americans shaped this part of the city as they made homes, businesses, and communities.
 Who and where were the communities that drew Black New Yorkers to Lower Manhattan?
 How did those communities create a sense of home, and how did they resist the racism they faced?
 How did they challenge the nation to live up to its ideals?